On the convergence of FK-Ising Percolation to SLE$(16/3, 16/3-6)$

-\item We keep going until the first \textbf{disconnection times}: $D^n_1=D^n_1(\eta^n)$ and $D_1=D_1(\eta)$.
-Here, one needs to show that for the coupled interfaces $(\eta^n,\eta)$ one has $D^n_1 \to D_1$ in probability, say.
+\item As both $\{\gamma^n\}$ and $\{\eta^n\}$ are tight, one can extract subsequence, which we still denote by $\{\gamma^n\}$ and $\{\eta^n\}$, such that $W^n$ converges in distribution to $W$ and $\eta^n$ converges in distribution to $\eta$ locally uniformly.
+We couple them on the same probability space so that they converge almost surely.
+Here, one needs to show that for the coupled interfaces $(\eta^n,\eta)$ one has $T_k^{n,\eps}\to T_k^{\eps}$, $S_k^{n,\eps}\to S_k^{\eps}$, and $\tau_{ccw}^n \to \tau_{ccw}$ in probability.
 As explained above, this step requires some care as the use of a stopping time for the continuous curve $\eta$ will ruin the spatial Markov property for $\eta^n$.
 The techniques we used in the chordal case (see Proposition~\ref{pr.ST}) work in the same fashion in the radial setting except one needs to add the following step:

 \item